Intelligent Risk Management

 Using the method described in our book, this article examines the series of decisions made by Boeing leading up to and after the 737-MAX’s certification by the FAA, focusing on how Boeing’s implementation of its MCAS automated flight control software pushed the 737 upgrade from manageable risk into uncertainty and, eventually, into disaster.
 Read or download the article.

 This article demonstrates the power of using structured analytic techniques in a business context by examining how they could have saved Target Corporation from losing U.S. $7.5 billion in sunk costs and over 18,000 Canadian jobs.
-Download the article.
+Read or download the article.